The Clarke Bushrangers

 Innocent until proven guilty

-Judy Lawson, a descendant of the Clarke bushrangers family, has researched the injustice of her ancestors being wrongfully accused of murder for over 35 years and is passionate about looking at the reality of events, rather than the sensationalism.
+Judy Lawson, a descendant of the Clarke bushrangers family, has spent 35 years researching the injustice of her ancestors who were wrongfully accused of murder more than 150 years ago.
+She is passionate about looking at the reality of events, rather than the sensationalism and challenges other histories written about her family.
 The Clarke Bushrangers were never proven guilty of the offence in a court of law despite what local folklore says.

 Extract from the book